-DH: Northwell Health had a goal to reach 90th percentile in patient experience by 2020.
+DH: Northwell Health had a goal to reach the 90th percentile in patient experience by 2020.
 We are now in 2020.
 Where is it currently in relation to that goal?

 Sven: We haven't reached that just yet but we have reached a lot of components within that overall goal.
-The market we are in here on the East Coast makes it harder to achieve because of multiple factors; the amount of people, a fast-paced environment, diversity.
+The market we are in here on the East Coast makes it harder to achieve because of multiple factors; the amount of people, a fast-paced environment, and diversity.
 Queens is one of the most diverse cities in the nation with 180 languages spoken so not everyone that walks in speaks English.

-We have narrow focus in terms of measuring the in-patient score.
+We have a narrow focus in terms of measuring the in-patient score.
 There are generally more encounters on the ambulatory side, doctors visits, tests, and so forth, but not generally with inpatient and scoring that aspect.
 For emergency and urgent care, we have a lot of entities that are at the 90th percentile and a lot of units at our hospitals that are at that ranking.
 We also look at how our physicians are doing and what is the likelihood to recommend the physician.
 We are around the 80th ranking nationally, which is phenomenal.

 DH: What are some goals you have for the future of Northwell Health?

 Sven: I'd like to see us on Fortune's 100 Best Companies to Work For.
-It's important that the entire organization is focused on the fact that we are changing lives and not just through medical procedure, but through the experiences we provide.
+It's important that the entire organization is focused on the fact that we are changing lives and not just through medical procedures, but through the experiences we provide.

-UPDATE: Just two weeks later, Fortune Magazine ranked Northwell Health number 93 on it's 2020 list!
+UPDATE: Just two weeks later, Fortune Magazine ranked Northwell Health number 93 on its 2020 list!
 This is the first time the health system landed on the annual list.
 They are praised for their job satisfaction, innovation and initiatives focused on community health and outreach.
 Our team here at Delivering Happiness sends a big congratulations to our friends at Northwell Health!

-Sven Gierlinger is responsible for creating a superior and consistent service experience for patients, visitors and employees.
+Sven Gierlinger is responsible for creating a superior and consistent service experience for patients, visitors, and employees.
 Over the years, he has worked closely with leadership to drive culture change and improve the customer experience in every encounter across the healthcare system.